spinalcord/Lgt-MVC/README.md

     <button type="submit">Test POST method</button>
 </form>
 ```
-If the `action` is empty, the POST request will be sent to the same URL where you are.
-So if you are on
+If the `action` attribute is empty, the POST request will be sent to the same URL.
+For example, if you are at `https://mydomain.com/`, this routing definition will handle the request:
-`https://mydomain.com/`, which is `/` in the routing definition, the following will be executed if you have defined it:

 ```php
 $router->route('POST', '/', 'App\Controllers\HomeController->postTest');
 ```

-- **Second scenario**
+- **Scenario 2: Dynamic URL Parameters**
-For instance, you are on the URL `https://mydomain.com/test/abc/123`, but `abc` and `123` can have different values, and you also have the same form on this URL:
+If you are on a URL like `https://mydomain.com/test/abc/123`, where `abc` and `123` can vary, and you submit a form on this page:

 ```html